nopnop2002/esp-idf-web-rc-switch/README.md

 ![H3V4F-3](https://user-images.githubusercontent.com/6020549/125154246-0ded5880-e194-11eb-974b-03232166ab12.JPG)

-- Outlet that can be turned ON/OFF by RF,
+- Outlet that can be turned ON/OFF by RF.

 # Installation